-All published meta-analyzes of controlled clinical trials in homeopathy are, more or less, subjects for critics and are controversial\5.
-Admittedly the Shang and al analyze, published in the Lanced is very criticable and cannot, as such and with it only, support the proposed final conclusion: "This finding is compatible with the notion that the clinical effects of homeopathy are placebo effects."\6.
-Nevertheless, the sensitive analyze of Lüdtke and al\2 is clear enough by concluding: " Our results do neither prove that homeopathic medicines are superior to placebo nor do they prove the opposite ".
+All published meta-analyses of controlled clinical trials in homeopathy are, more or less, subjects for critics and are controversial (70).
+Admittedly the Shang, et al., analysis, published in the Lancet is very critical and cannot, as such, and, with it only, support the proposed final conclusion: "This finding is compatible with the notion that the clinical effects of homeopathy are placebo effects."
+(71).
+Nevertheless, the sensitive analysis of Lüdtke et al., (67) is clear enough by concluding: "Our results do neither prove that homeopathic medicines are superior to placebo nor do they prove the opposite".